mmomtchev/exprtk.js/README.md

 Its main advantage is that it allows deferring of heavy computation for asynchronous execution in a background thread - something that Node.js/V8 does not allow without the very complex mechanisms of `worker_threads`.

-Even in single-threaded synchronous mode `ExprTk.js` outperforms native JS running in V8 by a significant margin for all types and array sizes.
+Even in single-threaded synchronous mode `ExprTk.js` outperforms the native JS `TypedArray.prototype.map` running in V8 by a significant margin for all types and array sizes.

 Different methods of traversal work better for different array sizes, you should probably run/adjust the benchmarks - `npm run bench` - to see for yourself.